MEDIA GUIDES / Web Performance

 Importing an SVG Image in Your React Application

-Importing an SVG (Scalable Vector Graphics) image in a React application is slightly different from importing a regular image file.
-SVG images are XML-based vector images that can be scaled without losing quality, making them suitable for many web applications.
+Importing an SVG (Scalable Vector Graphics) image in a React application differs from importing a standard image file.
+SVG images are XML-based vector graphics, which can be scaled indefinitely without losing quality, making them ideal for various web applications.

 Here’s a code snippet demonstrating how to import an SVG image: